cynthiaadomportuphy/Covid_19_Impacts/README.md

 Research Questions:

 * Does the rate of death from covid-19 differ from the rate of death from other causes in New Jersey?
-*Does income, race and age 65+ affect the rate of covid-19 rates?
+* To what expect do income, race and age 65+ affect covid-19 death rates?
-*Are race and income the strongest factors that affect covid-19 rates and incidences?
+* Are race and income the strongest factors that affect covid-19 death rates?

 Hypothesis:
 * Yes, the rate of death resulting from other diseases is different from the rate of covid-19 related deaths across New Jersey counties.
 * Yes, counties with a higher percentage of non-white population, lower per capita income and a higher percentage of the population 65+ will have higher incidences and rates of covid-19 deaths.
-3* Yes, income and race have a stronger effect on the rate and incidence of covid-19 thank age 65+.
+* Yes, income and race have a stronger effect on the rate and incidence of covid-19 thank age 65+.

 ## 2. DATA AND PREPROCESSING